 Red velvet is definitely up there on my list of favorite flavors.
 It’s such an interesting concept, and as a flavor it’s very hard to describe.
 I’d say it tastes like a mixture between chocolate and vanilla, but at the same time has its own unique taste.
-How about this: a light vanilla-ey chocolate taste with extra richness from buttermilk!
+How about this: a light vanilla-ey chocolate taste with extra richness from buttermilk.
 Does that make sense?
-Didn’t think so, but there ya have it–I tried!
+Didn’t think so, but I tried!

 Unfortunately, many of these supposedly “red velvet flavored” foods end up tasting downright strange.
 So in making these cookies I aimed to stay away from that strange taste, and really have the classic subtle red velvet flavor come through in each bite.
 To do this, I used many of the same ingredients as in a red velvet cake, including buttermilk and vinegar.
 However, since I was making a cookie, I didn’t want too much liquid to make the cookie too soft, so I reduced the ratio of buttermilk and vinegar to the dry ingredients.

 The first time I made these, they came out too large and flat, and very chewy.
 To fix this and make them slightly thicker and softer, I increased the amount of flour in the recipe and replaced 1/4 cup of granulated sugar with brown sugar.

 I think one of the biggest reasons I love red velvet so much is the cream cheese frosting.
 I love carrot cake for the same reason.
 Seriously, I just can’t get enough of the stuff.
 In my opinion, any other type of frosting paired with red velvet just ruins the entire experience.
 I once bought a huge slice of red velvet cake in Grand Central Station.
 I had been looking forward to it all day and was so excited to dig in, but the second I placed a piece in my mouth, my taste buds said OH NO. It was just regular vanilla frosting, not cream cheese frosting!
 Never again.
 It’s just not the same.